ycariaco/ycariaco.github.io/_pages/placenta.md

   <h2>A Temporary Organ with Many Jobs</h2>

   <p>During pregnancy, the placenta supports many functions that fetal organs cannot yet perform on their own.
-It transfers oxygen and nutrients, removes waste products, produces hormones, regulates immune communication, and helps coordinate maternal–fetal exchange.</p>
+It transfers oxygen and nutrients, removes waste products, produces hormones, regulates immune communication, and helps coordinate maternal–fetal exchange.
+Figure 2 illustrates the distinct pathways the placenta manages—from neuroendocrine regulation to immune modulation and detoxification—highlighting the specific key players driving each process.</p>

   <figure class="placenta-figure-slot" aria-labelledby="fig2-multitasker-caption">
     <img